 928 5th Ave S | (615) 490-6901

-A trip to New Heights Brewing means playing real-life Frogger, but the team behind this relatively young outfit rock a rich tap list, so the rewards of visiting outweigh the risks; IPAs provide the lineup’s bedrock, but the true standouts are its cream ales, including Coffee & Cream, and creative takes like S’wheat Tea, an easy-drinking wheat beer brewed in collaboration with Nashville’s High Garden Tea Shop.
+A trip to New Heights Brewing means playing real-life Frogger, but the team behind this six-year-old outfit rock a rich tap list, so the rewards of visiting outweigh the risks.
+IPAs provide the lineup’s bedrock, but the true standouts are its cream ales, including Coffee & Cream, Nothing Fancy, and Fancy Monkey.
+Along with creative takes like Kinda Fancy, a dry-hopped session cream ale generously dry hopped with Amarillo hops.
 If you’ve already walked Broadway and had your fill of honky-tonks, head to New Heights, grab a table, order up a 312 Pizza (another local Nashville favorite), and play a few board games while you lose yourself in the brewery’s depth of selection.

 Jackalope Brewing Company